Module 25: Title Screen and Game Flow

 ↓

-Whisperwood (explore, random battles)
+Whisperwood (explore, pendant quest)

 ↓

-Crystal Cavern (dungeon, boss)
+Crystal Cavern (dungeon, random battles, boss)

 ↓